MUSPMACT 1201 - Song Writing & Performance 1A

 General Course Information

-Course Code MUSPMACT 1201 Course Song Writing & Performance 1A Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites Audition Incompatible MUSPMACT 1011 Restrictions Available to Bachelor of Music students only Course Description This course introduces students to the creative, technical and professional skills used by composers in a contemporary popular music context, with a focus on the creation and presentation of new original music.
-Seminars introduce composition and songwriting techniques, including creative impetus, the musical materials of rhythm, pitch, melody, chords progressions and song structures, and approaches to writing lyrics.
+Course Code MUSPMACT 1201 Course Song Writing & Performance 1A Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites Audition Incompatible MUSPMACT 1011 Restrictions Available to Bachelor of Music and Bachelor of Media (Popular Music & Creative Technologies major) students only Course Description This course introduces students to the creative, technical and professional skills used by composers in a contemporary popular music context, with a focus on the creation and presentation of new original music.
+Seminars introduce composition and song writing techniques, including creative impetus, the musical materials of rhythm, pitch, melody, chords progressions and song structures, and approaches to writing lyrics.
 Stylistic idioms used in contemporary popular music styles are contextualized in relation to established song-writing forms.
 Through Workshops, students will work in small groups to prepare their original work for live performance.
 Rehearsal, improvisation and performance techniques will be introduced, culminating in on and off-campus student performances.

 Course Coordinator: Dr Luke Harrald

 The full timetable of all activities for this course can be accessed from Course Planner.